 Do I have to tell my landlord I have an ESA?

 Yes.
 You must inform your landlord of your animal’s ESA status if you want to avoid pet fees and restrictions.
 Be sure you have a copy of your ESA Letter for housing ready.

-Can a landlord deny an emotional support animal?
+Can a landlord deny an emotional support animal in NC?

 Usually, no. Landlords can only deny an emotional support animal that damages property, threatens the safety of other residents, or creates an “undue financial and administrative burden.”

 When do I tell my landlord about my ESA in North Carolina?

 If your housing provider restricts pets, you must inform your landlord that you have an emotional support animal and provide documentation (your ESA Letter) if they request it.